 Under Section 54.1-1100 of the Code of Virginia, Class A Contractors perform or manage construction projects with a value of $120,000 or more per contract.
 The total value of construction projects per 12-month period for Class A Contractors is $750,000 or more.

-Class B Contractors, on the other hand, are those that handles construction projects that have a value of $10,000 or more per contract, but less than $120,000.
+Class B Contractors, on the other hand, are those that handle construction projects that have a value of $10,000 or more per contract, but less than $120,000.
 In a 12-month period, Class B Contractors manages construction projects with a total value of more than $150,000, but less than 750,000.

 Senate Bill 1113 Bonding Requirement